 The endowment’s annual payout will support the care and education of diabetes patients as well as the next generation of clinical diabetologists.

-For more information about the Diabetes Clinical Endowment or to make a gift, please contact Valerie Wingfield with the UCSF Foundation at (415) 502-8302 or Valerie.Wingfield@ucsf.edu.
+For more information about the Martha Nolte Kennedy, MD Diabetes Clinical Endowment or to make a gift, please contact Darrell Young with the UCSF Foundation at (415) 502-8389 or Darrell.Young@ucsf.edu.